chronotruck/FlagPhoneNumber/README.md

 // You can change the phone number, that will update automatically the flag image phoneNumberTextField.set(phoneNumber: "0600000001")

-// You can also get the phone number to E164 format print(phoneNumberTextField.getPhoneNumber()) // Output: +33600000001
+// You can also get the phone number to E164 format, the country phone code and the raw phone number print(phoneNumberTextField.getFormattedPhoneNumber()) // Output: +33600000001 print(phoneNumberTextField.getCountryPhoneCode()) // Output: +33 print(phoneNumberTextField.getRawPhoneNumber()) // Output: 600000001

 ```